dizzer/ency/syllabus/ency15-6_writing2.md

 ![](http://ecx.images-amazon.com/images/I/41vcAXFwtOL._AA160_.jpg)

-1. Richie, Donald.
+vb 1.
+Richie, Donald.
 2005.
 A Hundred Years of Japanese Film: A Concise History, with a Selective Guide to DVDs and Videos.

 Verschillende uitgaves, verschillende invalshoeken